doctorray117/minecraft-ondemand/README.md

 - Port Mappings: 25565 TCP
 - Essential: NOT Checked (task stops with the watchdog container)
 - Environment Variables.
-  - EULA: TRUE
+  - EULA: `TRUE`
-  - Other from [Minecraft Docker Server Docs]
+  - Any additional stuff you want from [Minecraft Docker Server Docs]
-- Mount Points: data mounted to /data
+- Mount Points: `data` mounted to `/data`

 Add a second container.
-Call it mc-watchdog
+Call it mc-watchdog.
+If using Twilio to alert you when the server is ready, all four twilio variables must be specified.
-- Image URI from ECR container uploaded above.
+- Image: doctorray/minecraft-ecsfargate-watchdog
 - Essential: YES checked
 - Environmental Variables
-  - CLUSTER: minecraft
+  - CLUSTER: `minecraft`
-  - SERVICE: minecraft-server
+  - SERVICE: `minecraft-server`
   - DNSZONE: Route53 hosted zone ID
-  - SERVERNAME: minecraft.example.com
+  - SERVERNAME: `minecraft.example.com`
-  - TWILIOFROM: +1XXXYYYZZZZ (optional, your twilio number)
+  - TWILIOFROM: `+1XXXYYYZZZZ` (optional, your twilio number)
-  - TWILIOTO: +1XXXYYYZZZZ (optional, your cell phone to get a text on)
+  - TWILIOTO: `+1XXXYYYZZZZ` (optional, your cell phone to get a text on)
   - TWILIOAID: Twilio account ID (optional)
   - TWILIOAUTH: Twilio auth code (optional)

 Create task.

 ### Service

 ## IAM ECS Policy
 The Elastic Container Service task that launches the containers needs to be able to control itself, and understand which network interface is attached to it in order to properly update the DNS records, as well as turn itself off when it's not in use.
 Within this policy we give full access for ECS to control its own service and correspoinding tasks, and describe all network interfaces in EC2.
 I've called this policy ecs.rw.minecraft-service.